rg12301/buymeacrypto_/README.md

 - [x] Support for Unstoppable Domains
 - [ ] Interface to create custom links
+- [ ] Event and Transaction notifier in frontend
 - [ ] Continuous support to creators using Superfluid's programmable cashflows
 - [ ] Setup a firebase project to store contributions information
 - [ ] Support for ENS